dizys/pl-homework-1/README.md

 blocks using a single standard regular expression, action block with only one level of matching curly brackets can be matched by the regular expression.
 A possible solution would be further defining C/C++ tokens and grammar structure in Flex and Bison.
-But that would be out of topic for this project.
+But that would be out of scope for this project.

 For example, the following file would throw an error when being translated.